qsctr/metro/docs/README.md

-# Dtfpl docs
+# Metro docs

-Documentation for the dtfpl language and compiler.
+Documentation for the metro language and compiler.